MarshallKnowles/Python-SQL-gameDatabase/README.md

 Only the players table can be interracted with at the moment.

 TODO:
-Add response lines to all interractions so users can see what they just did Write Unit Tests for overall system
+Write Unit Tests for overall system
 Complete interractions with items and item_inst